 Is suffering for nothing?

-Is our suffering, and the panic we feel when unexpectedly drowning in sorrow and confusion, for nothing?
+Is our suffering, and the panic we feel when drowning in sorrow or confusion, for nothing?
 Can God be trusted?

 “I’ve had some experiences in my life which have made me feel very sympathetic to those poor sheep.
 There are times I couldn’t figure out any reason for the treatment I was getting from my great shepherd whom I trusted.
 And like these sheep, I didn’t have a hint of an explanation.